Calls For Secret Service Protection Grow After Protesters Crash Joe Biden Campaign Stage

 — MSNBC (@MSNBC) March 4, 2020

-Former Obama photography Pete Souza echoed his sentiment in a tweet Wednesday morning.
+Former Obama photographer Pete Souza echoed his sentiment in a tweet Wednesday morning.

 “Kudos to @DrBiden and @SymoneDSanders but as @Robt_Gibbs said last night, both @JoeBiden and @BernieSanders need Secret Service protection ASAP,” Souza said.